LemonadeSpice/Automatic-Collaborative-Worlds-Setup/README.md

 # Automatic Collaborative Worlds Setup - ACWS
-Modern problems require 20 year old horribly poorly designed programming language solutions (screw batch scripts)
+Modern problems require 20 year old-programming-language solutions (screw batch scripts)

 # What this is
 A custom installer that installs all you need to upload your Unity project to GitHub